Shippable/docs/sources/deploy/lb-amazon-ecs-classic.md

 main_section: Deploy
 sub_section: Deploy to Container Orchestration Platforms
 sub_sub_section: Using load balancers
+page_title: Attaching a Classic Load Balancer to an ECS cluster
+page_description: How to attach a Classic Load Balancer to an ECS cluster in Shippable

 # Attaching a Classic Load Balancer to an ECS cluster